 Holy moly, how is it September already!?
 I don’t know about you, but I am in denial that summer is over.
-Summer is my favorite time of year, so I plan on soaking up every bit of sun that I can these next few weeks and spend plenty of time in Central Park while everything is still green.
+Summer is my favorite time of year, so I am going to soak up every minute of good weather that I can before NYC is covered in snow and ice again (waaaah!).

-In recent years, it seems that more and more of my family members and friends have discovered food allergies/intolerances, and this can make it difficult to determine what to serve at holidays and family events.
+In recent years, it seems that more and more of my friends and family have discovered food allergies/intolerances (myself included!), and this can make it difficult to determine what to serve at holidays and family events.
 This year, for Rosh Hashanah, I was determined to develop a festive Apple Honey Cake that would suit many different dietary needs.

 This apple cake is gluten-free and dairy-free, and you can leave out the chopped walnuts to make it nut-free as well.
 For this recipe, I used my favorite gluten-free flour, which can be used as a direct substitution for all-purpose flour and doesn’t require additional thickeners such as xanthan gum.

 It took a few iterations to master a gluten-free, dairy-free cake that had the right texture and taste, but I am SO proud of how this recipe turned out!
 Even my husband, who doesn’t care for dessert (I know, the HORROR!) really loved this Apple Honey Cake.

 It’s a delicious fall recipe that can be enjoyed as dessert or served with coffee for breakfast or brunch.
 It certainly isn’t limited to Rosh Hashanah!
 If you are observing the Jewish New Year, Chag Sameach and I wish you a sweet new year.

 This Apple Honey Cake is both gluten and dairy free.
 It is perfect for the Jewish New Year, Rosh Hashanah, but can absolutely be enjoyed year round.